Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ---- | -----------
-UserName* | string | Fetches all customers matching the specified keyword in the username
+UserName** | string | Fetches all customers matching the specified keyword in the username mobile** | string | Fetch customers whose registered mobile number containing a specific value.
+For example, you can get all customers whose mobile numbers  contain 9945 email** | string | Search customers with a specific keyword in registered email ids.
+For example, you can get all customers whose email ids contain tom

-<aside class="notice"> All parameters marked by * are mandatory. </aside>
+<aside class="notice"> ** Any one among the above parameters is mandatory. </aside>

 ### Response Parameters